The Age of Innocence

 Description

 As the scion of one of New York’s leading families, Newland Archer has been born into a life of sumptuous privilege and strict duty.
 But the arrival of the Countess Olenska, a free spirit who breathes clouds of European sophistication, makes him question the path on which his upbringing has set him.
 As his fascination with her grows, he discovers just how hard it is to escape the bonds of the society that has shaped him.
+The novel was the inspiration for Martin Scorsese’s film of the same name, starring Daniel Day-Lewis and Winona Ryder.

 Additional information